hearvox/msu-compute/README.md

 # MSU Gianforte School of Computing

-Montana State University is building a new, world-class [Gianforte School of Computing](https://www.cs.montana.edu/).
-To do so, we are open-sourcing our design process to the world.
+Montana State University is building a new [Gianforte School of Computing](https://www.cs.montana.edu/) that is state-of-the-art and , world-class.
+So we're open-sourcing our designs to the world.

-`Hello, World!` Read about our program in this repo.
-Then please submit a [New Issue](https://github.com/hearvox/msu-compute/issues) with an enhancement/feature request, a question, or a bug report.
+`Hello, World!` Pleas read through our Program in this repo.
+Then submit a [New Issue](https://github.com/hearvox/msu-compute/issues) with an enhancement/feature request, a question, or a bug report.
 (There's even a modest Bug Bounty for ideas we use.)

 * What would you like to see in a modern school for computing?
 * How can we make it both higly functional and fun?